Keyboard shortcuts

 Sync State Machine (5 Steps)

 Initiated every sync_interval_secs (default 30s, configurable via AppConfig) with a random connected peer.
-Domains are selected round-robin: tick 0 = Messages, tick 1 = Members, tick 2 = Identity, tick 3 = Messages, etc. Each domain syncs roughly every 3 * sync_interval_secs.
+Domains are selected round-robin over ALL_SYNC_DOMAINS: tick 0 = Messages, tick 1 = Members, tick 2 = Identity, tick 3 = MessageOps, tick 4 = Messages, etc. Each domain syncs roughly every 4 * sync_interval_secs.

 Step 1: Root Exchange